 Half way down Las Ramblas, when you spot Dunkin’ Donuts on your right, you will come across this opening which is home to La Boqueria – the market of all markets.

 Inside you are welcomed with a warm atmosphere and your sensual experience now reaches its peak.
 I had no idea where to look first!

 This is where I must tell you about the fruit juices.
 The colours initially lure you into the juice stalls but then you are left with a mind boggling decision.
 From Coconut & kiwi to strawberry and pineapple, there was every possible fruity combination I could desire, and it left my indecisive self in a bit of a dilemma.

-Solution: Have one now come back for another later.
+Our solution?
+Have one now come back for another later.

 They are only 1 euro (1.50 euro on some stands) which is a bargain and they are so REFRESHING.
 Promise me if you go that you’ll get one?

-After a mooch about the market, we continued on down Las Ramblas (if you’re a market lover, saturday’s the day every market is up and alive).
+After a mooch about the market, we continued on down Las Ramblas (if you’re a market lover, Saturday’s the day every market is up and alive).
 When you reach the end of the Las Ramblas stretch you are met with The Columbus Monument, behind which is the port where you can gaze (and dream) at the yachts and boats docked up.

 Of course, inbetween all this walking that we were doing, we NEEDED a pitstop.

 The port is perfect for this, rows of pop up bars and restaurants await you and your euros…

 Oh and a sugar rush.
 We were on holiday after all.
 Hot chocolate drizzled churros…